Join YPT for some truly Red Tourism and travel to the unexplored hinterlands of the Communist revolution!

 Visit the excellent Yan’an Revolutionary Museum recently renovated and complete with huge Yan’an era Chairman Mao statue.

-Tours of the Zaoyuan and Wangjiaping revolutionary sites where Mao made his base for ten years.
+Explore the Zaoyuan and Wangjiaping revolutionary sites where Mao made his base for ten years.
 Visit the various rooms the Chairman stayed in and sit at the table he made his infamous “nuclear weapons are paper tigers” comment.

 Stop in at Yan’an 1938, a recreated Yan’an town of the 1930s complete with revolutionary memorabilia, local snacks and the possibility of seeing a revolutionary opera.